-I also opted to keep mine meat free. but I think a few cups of shredded chicken or leftover thanksgiving turkey would be awesome in this bake.
+I also opted to keep mine meat free. but I think a few cups of shredded chicken or leftover thanksgiving turkey would be awesome in this bake for the carnivores.

 Now, I actually made everything you see here in the same skillet, which I think makes it an even better recipe.
 I added water to the skillet and cooked the pasta in the pan.
 When it was al dente, I took it out, drained it and set I aside while I made the sauce in the same skillet.
 Then, I tossed it all together and baked it up in the oven.
 I love making dishes one skillet because then I don’t have as many dishes to clean up.
 No one likes doing dishes.
 Including me!